fogus/spiel/wurfelspiel/ozymandias/README.markdown

 Wild takes
 ----------

 The gold die serves as a wild color die.
 The number shown on the gold die must be a legal number for a take, but once taken it can be scored as any color.
-Additionally, when you take the gold die you must place it back into the pyramid replacing a die of the same number and color as what the wild die is scored as.
+Additionally, when you take the gold die you must place it back anywhere in the pyramid replacing a visible die of the same number and color as what the wild die was scored as.

 Ending the game
 ---------------